Enable "JavaScript" and reload this page to see email links. How to Start a Folk Dance Club

 A budget is a plan for receiving and spending money.
 The budget is usually made up a year at a time, normally covering the calendar year.
 In developing the budget, expenses for the year must be estimated, and a plan devised for meeting those expenses (a sample folk dance club budget is set forth in Appendix 3).

-Savings Account
+Bank Account

-A club should open a savings account whenever its cash on hand exceeds $50.
+A club should open a bank account whenever its cash on hand exceeds $50.
 Usually three or four members should be authorized to sign and two signatures on any transaction should be required.
 Bank accounts for organizations require an employer identification number, obtainable from the Internal Revenue Service (ask for Form SS 4).
 You do not have to employ anyone in order to get the number.

 EQUIPMENT